Luna Loud: Reception

 Luna's queer orientation has widely been well-received by viewers, especially those who themselves are queer and/or did not grow up with similar representation.
 The fan base has christened her and Sam with the couple name "Saluna", which the series' crew has acknowledged, and they have declared the fandom's overall positive response to them as a couple to be emotional to them.
 Other viewers have also praised the decision not to push her relationship with Sam into the background because of how well it defines her as an active LGBTQ character.
 The episode "Racing Hearts", which delved deeper into Luna's relationship with Sam, was praised for how it portrayed them as a casual couple without drawing attention to the fact that they are both homosexual, as the plot could have played out just the same way with a heterosexual couple in the spotlight.
 Screen Rant marked The Loud House as one of their top ten children's shows with LGBTQ representation, with Luna's alignment being one of the major contributing factors.
 Anthony Dean of Diverse Tech Geek has considered the implementation of LGBTQ characters, especially Luna and Sam, to be one of the highlights of the series.

+In 2017, Nika Futterman was nominated for a Behind the Voice Actors Award in the category of Voice Actress of the Year, with her role as Luna being one of the key factors, and won another BTVA Award that year in the category of Best Vocal Ensemble in a New Television Series, which was shared with the rest of the series' main cast.
+She would also go on to be nominated for another BTVA Award in 2018 in the category of Best Vocal Ensemble in a Television Series, again shared with the rest of the main cast, due to her role as Luna.
 The way Luna and Sam's relationship is handled (along with that of Howard and Harold) has played a role in the series getting nominated at the 29th, 31st, 32nd, 33rd, 35th, and 36th GLAAD Media Awards, the latter of which also had The Really Loud House nominated for the episode "Louds in Love", which featured Luna's relationship with Sam as a supporting plot element.